-We visited on a sunny day in June 2015 and we’re very impressed indeed.
+We visited on a sunny day and we’re very impressed indeed.
 Driving through the entrance on Birkacre Road took us straight to the Main Car Park.
 Parking was free.
 It was a good start.

 Our first stop was the Treeface Café, also home to the Yarrow Valley Country Park Visitor Centre.
 We picked up a free map and guide to the park.
 My daughter wanted to buy an ice cream but I managed to persuade her to delay the purchase until the end of our visit.

 Our first port of call was the playground, just a short walk away.
 Nestled in a woodland clearing beside the River Yarrow, it enjoys one of the best and most tranquil settings of all the play areas we have visited.
 Chorley Council have done an excellent job here and can be very proud of this facility.

 It was a struggle to drag her away from the playground but, after an hour or so, I eventually managed it.
 We took a short walk up to the Big Lodge, a former mill lodge and the centrepiece of the park.
 We strolled along the western bank, admiring the spectacular views.
 On reaching the southern tip of the lodge, we relaxed for a while on one of the benches and watched the ducks and other waterfowl.